PerryW11/Androidema/README.md

 Rodon is needed, as life on your planet shall slowly decend into a whirlpool of chaos and greed in its absence.

 Do what is necessary to ensure the extraction of this precious material.
-For your people.

 [Work in progress being made with Unity]